-Included in the long-term trade receivables are the amounts due from one customer with payment terms.
-The payments are due in April and July 2019.
+Included in the long-term trade receivables is the amount due from one customer with payment terms.
+The payment is due in July 2019.

 OTHER LONG-TERM PAYABLE

 Included in the other long-term payable is the long-term portion of the cash-settled liability related to the long-term incentive plan.